Self-Preference Bias in Rubric-Based Evaluation of Large Language Models: Self-preference bias with objective rubrics

 \section{Self-preference bias with objective rubrics}

 \paragraph{Judges favor themselves and models from their family even with objective rubrics.}

-The IFEval side of Table~\ref{tab:rubric-metrics} shows that all judges but one have a rubric-level HSPP ratio greater than 1 for themselves and for models from their family.
-In the worst case (GPT-5), the judge can be 47\% more likely to overestimate its own outputs than those of unrelated models.
-Table~\ref{tab:overest-subtypes} shows that most overestimations stem from the predicted ties being, in fact, losses according to the ground truth.
-This finding shows that perfect evaluation criteria alone are not sufficient to prevent SPB, and suggests that SPB may be inherent to LLMs, or perhaps to a mode elicited by the evaluation prompt.
-Full prevention of SPB may therefore require more intricate strategies (\textit{e.g.,} model training, activation steering~\citep{roytburg2025breaking}), rather than just careful evaluation design.
+The LiveCodeBench part of Table~\ref{tab:rubric-metrics} shows that most judges have a rubric-level HSPP ratio significantly greater than 1.
+In the worst case (GPT-5), the judge can be 20 times more likely to overestimate its own outputs than those of unrelated models.
+On IFEval, all but one judge exhibits a mean HSPP ratio above 1, though statistical significance only holds for two systems.
+Table \ref{tab:app-family} shows similar results at the family level.
+This finding suggests that perfect evaluation criteria alone are not sufficient to prevent SPB at individual or family levels.
+Elimination of SPB may instead require more intricate strategies (\textit{e.g.,} model training, activation steering~\citep{roytburg2025breaking}), rather than just careful evaluation design.

 \paragraph{Rubric-based evaluation is more robust than pairwise comparison, but not necessarily direct assessment.}